buraksezer/olric/README.md

 ## Golang Client

 The official Golang client is defined by the `Client` interface.
-There are two different implementations of it in this repository.
+There are two different implementations of that interface in this repository. `EmbeddedClient` provides a client implementation for [embedded-member](#embedded-member) scenario, `ClusterClient` provides an implementation of the same interface for [client-server](#client-server) deployment scenario.
-`EmbeddedClient` provides a client implementation for [embedded-member](#embedded-member) scenario, `ClusterClient` provides an implementation of the same interface for [client-server](#client-server) deployment scenario.
 Obviously, you can use `ClusterClient` for your embedded-member deployments.
 But it's good to use `EmbeddedClient` provides a better performance due to localization of the queries.

-See the client documentation on [pkg.go.dev](https://pkg.go.dev/github.com/buraksezer/olric@v0.5.0-beta.3)
+See the client documentation on [pkg.go.dev](https://pkg.go.dev/github.com/buraksezer/olric@v0.5.0-rc.1)

 ## Commands